-Mothers Against Drunk Driving (MADD), like many other organizations in Hawaii and on the mainland, believes that people who are still driving drunk are doing it because they can — in spite of all the laws currently in place.
+Mothers Against Drunk Driving (MADD), like many other organizations in Hawaii and on the mainland, believes that people who are still driving drunk are doing it because they can — despite all the laws currently in place.
 In response to this sad fact, most states now recommend the use of ignition interlock devices in the vehicles of DUI offenders, and several states require interlocks for all offenders.
-Up until now, Hawaii was one of only four states with no ignition interlock law of any kind.

 Learn more about the ignition interlock device by visiting the vendor’s website at www.smartstartinc.com/Hawaii.

 To find a Smart Start service center near you in Hawaii, please click here.